Kington Loo

 Kington Loo (17 October 1930 – 21 March 2003) was an architect in Malaysia who belongs to the group who brought modernism to Southeast Asia in the wake of World War II.
 The firm he worked for, Booty and Edwards, became a leader in the region.
-His mother, Lok Soh June, was an accomplished piano player and was the sixth daughter of millionaire businessman Loke Chow Kit; his father, the engineer Yuson Loo, was the grandson of prominent businessman Loke Yew.
+His mother, Lok Soh June, was an accomplished piano player and was the sixth daughter of millionaire businessman Loke Chow Kit; his father, the engineer Yuson Loo, was the great grandson of prominent businessman Loke Yew.
 He was married and had a daughter, Ysa Loo.

 Early life

 Kington Loo lived in various parts of South East Asia before he settled professionally in Malaya.
 He was educated in Batu Road School in Kuala Lumpur.
 Before he reached 13, like many in the area, his life was disrupted by the Japanese invasion.
 The family relocated to a rubber estate in Ulu Langat, Selangor.
 Later, they moved to Singapore thinking, erroneously, that it would avoid Japanese occupation.
-When Singapore was threatened, the family moved once again, to India, leaving Yuson Loo behind as all able-bodied men were not allowed to leave.
+When Singapore was threatened, the family moved again, to India, leaving Yuson Loo behind as all non-disabled men were not allowed to leave.
 After that, the incomplete family decided to walk across the Himalayas to start a new life in China.
 However, the Japanese invasion of Burma unsettled the entire region, and the Loos remained in India.
 Loo continued his studies, and he learned Hindi and Urdu.
 His father rejoined the family while working as an engineer in the US Army.
 Kington Loo went to St Columbas High School until Junior Cambridge when the family moved to Delhi, during the great famine of 1945.

-At war's end, the family returned to Kuala Lumpur where Kington Loo started his Form Four at the Victorian Institution.
+At war's the end, the family returned to Kuala Lumpur where Kington Loo started his Form Four at the Victorian Institution.
 In 1947, Loo finished his studies and joined the Government Commercial Day School where they learned typing, shorthand and book-keeping.
-His parents were not capable of sending him overseas for further studies, so Loo spent a year and a half in a civil engineering course at Technology College; Malaya had no architecture courses at the time.
+His parents could not send him overseas for further studies, so Loo spent a year and a half in a civil engineering course at Technology College; Malaya had no architecture courses at the time.
 Loo's great-grandmother, Loke Yew, decided to finance his studies and he went to Australia to study architecture at the University of Melbourne.
 He excelled as a student and won the internal competition to design the Dean of Architecture's holiday house.
-The university now confers an award, the Kington Loo Prize, to the best design student.
+The university now confers the Kington Loo Prize award to the best design student.